Indo-Pacific finless porpoise: Description

-Finless porpoises can grow to as much as 2.27 m in length, and can weigh up to 72 kg, although most are rather smaller.
+Finless porpoises can grow to as much as 2.27 m in length, and can weigh up to 72 kg, although the majority are smaller.
 The flippers are moderately large, reaching up to 20% of the total body length.
 Adults are typically a uniform, light grey colour, although some may have lighter patches of skin around the mouth or darker patches in front of the flippers.
 Newborn calves of the central and eastern subspecies are mostly black with grey around the dorsal ridge area, becoming fully grey after four to six months.
 However, newborn calves of the western subspecies are a light creamy grey, and become darker as they age.

 Adults grow more than 1.55 m (5 ft) in length and up to 30–45 kg (65–100 lb) in weight.